-- To recognize the properties of soft matter and hard matter - To understand the fundamental interactions of colloids and gels - To explain the structure and phase behavior of liquid crystals and supramolecules - To summarize the soft matter proprties of structures and components of life natural sciences, and engineering sciences.
+- To recognize the properties of soft matter and hard matter - To understand the fundamental interactions of colloids and gels - To explain the structure and phase behavior of liquid crystals and supramolecules - To summarize the soft matter proprties of structures and components of life

-PO1: Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
-PO2: Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics,
+- PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- 1. Identify the salient features of soft matter and hard matter - 2.
+- 1. Analyze the structural and mechanical differences between soft matter and hard matter - 2.
 Exemplify the fundamental interactions and stability of colloids and gels - 3.
-Illustrate the structure and properties of liquid crystals - 4.
+Analyze the optical and electro-optical properties of liquid crystals used in display technologies - 4.
 Outline the aggregation and phase behavior of surfactants, polymers, copolymers and block copolymers - 5.
 Analyze the soft matter behavior of nucleic acids, proteins, polysaccharides and membranes

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 1
+1 2 1 - - - - - - - - -

-2 2 1
+2 2 1 - - - - - - - - - - - -

-3 2 2
+3 2 2 - - - - - - - - - -

-4 2 2
+4 2 2 - - - - - - - - - -

-5 2 2
+5 2 2 - - - - - - - - - -